M-Quadrat-IT-Consult/YeaBook/README.md

 ### Release status checks

 The header buttons query GitHub and Docker Hub using the defaults defined in `app/version.py`.
 You can override them with environment variables (`APP_VERSION`, `GITHUB_REPO`, `DOCKER_IMAGE`) if you fork the project or host your own image.
 The result is cached for 5 minutes (`STATUS_CACHE_TTL`) to avoid rate limits.
+GitHub always reports the latest tagged release.
+Docker Hub ignores `latest` and other non-semver tags, picking the highest semantic version instead.
 If a newer tag than `APP_VERSION` is discovered, the Docker icon lights up green and the tooltip shows the remote version.

 ## Building multi-arch images locally